 - Once the policy is created successfully, you can see the same under Assignment blade.

-- In All services blade search for and select storage account
+- In All Services blade search for and select the storage account

 Congratulations!!
 We Finished the step of creating an Azure policy and tested it successfully.